 My family loves eating waffles for a cozy Sunday morning breakfast.
 It’s very rare you’ll see me make pancakes or even French toast for that matter, until now.

 A few weekends ago I was watching re-runs of Pioneer Woman’s cooking show.
 I love that woman.
 Raise your hand if you do too.
 I wish I could be friends with her, or at least meet her one day.
-She is so inspirational… and funny… and everything she cooks I want to make immediately.
+She is so inspirational, funny, and everything she cooks I want to make immediately.
 Especially, her French toast.

 That all changed when I tried Ree’s recipe.
-Hers uses real French bread! ( Duh!
-Who would of thought?
-Not this blonde) And second, she only uses egg yolks.
+Her recipe uses real French bread! ( Duh!
+Who would have thought?
+Not this blonde. lol ) And second, she only uses egg yolks.
 I tweaked it just a bit by not using sugar and adding a little cinnamon.
 The end result was restaurant quality delicious French Toast!
 It was every bit as good as I dreamed it would be, and was super easy to make.
 It’s definitely going in our weekend breakfast rotation from now on!

 The Best French Toast